jdoleary/Spellmasons/docs/Marketing.md

             - Plan / Plot / Conspire / Devise
             - Unleash / Execute
             - Invent / Envision / Formulate
-        - Spellmasons is a ["multiplayer creative problem solving", "multiplayer tactical wizardry"] game where you can
+        - Spellmasons is a ["multiplayer creative problem solving", "multiplayer tactical roguelike"] game where you can
+            - "plan complex sequences of spell combinations"
             - "push monsters into lava"
             - "resurrect your dead enemies to fight for you, and send them out against their allies"
     - How to reach people to review
         - See curators on steam
 - Video ideas
     - How I found the perfect artist for my game
+    -

 - Research
     - Trailer